henoshock/dcuo-resources/www/content/damage_formula.md

 \\( 1 \\) | \\( D \\)
 \\( 2 \\) | \\( D \\)
 \\( n > 2 \\) | \\( 2D / n \\)

+Some superpowers have a slightly different splitting rule.
+These will designate your *primary target*, and then all remaining enemies in range as *secondary targets*.
+In an AoE situation, the primary target will take \\( D \\) damage, and then all secondary targets will have \\( D \\) damage split among them evenly.
+The total damage is still \\( 2D \\).
+Superpowers which follow this splitting rule include Fire's *Spontaneous Combustion*, Mental's *Horrific Visage*, and Gadgets' *Sticky Bomb*.

 \\(math \alpha \beta\\) test